-In August 2023, Georgia Attorney General Chris Carr filed an unprecedented indictment against 61 individuals, launching the largest political RICO trial in U.S. history.
-This sweeping and punitive move targets activists, organizers, and legal observers associated with the movement to Stop Cop City—a militarized police training compound planned for Atlanta’s Weelaunee Forest.
-Among those indicted is Priscilla Grim, a long-time cultural worker and media organizer.
+In August 2023, Georgia Attorney General Chris Carr brought an unprecedented indictment against 61 people in what became the largest political RICO case in U.S. history.
+The sweeping prosecution targeted activists, organizers, and legal observers connected to the movement to Stop Cop City, the proposed militarized police training compound in Atlanta’s Weelaunee Forest.
+Among those indicted was Priscilla Grim, a longtime cultural worker, writer, and media organizer.

 Priscilla is a mother, a writer, an artist, and a beloved community member.